-where the real part is defined Storage Modulus as a measure of the elasticity of material, linked to the ability to store energy during the solicitation, whereas the imaginary part is called Loss Modulus linked to the aptitude of the compound to dissipate energy as heat.
+The real part of the complex modulus, known as Storage Modulus, is a measure of the elasticity of material, linked to the ability to store energy during the solicitation; whereas the imaginary part is called Loss Modulus ans is linked to the aptitude of the compound to dissipate energy as heat.
 The ratio of these magnitudes is defined Loss Factor and its knowledge is fundamental for vehicle dynamics applications, as well as grip or tread wear prediction (for further details some references are suggested at the end of the page).

-These viscoelastic properties are usually determined by the Dynamic Mechanical Analysis (D.M.A.), a technique requiring expensive rheometers with different geometries testing compound samples of specific dimensions.
-Through this procedure, the viscoelastic master curves as function of temperature or frequency can be determined (Fig. 1).
+These viscoelastic properties are usually determined by the Dynamic Mechanical Analysis (D.M.A.), a technique requiring expensive instruments testing compound samples of specific dimensions.
+Through this procedure, the viscoelastic master curves as function of temperature or frequency can be determined (see the diagrams below).
 Unfortunately, the standard D.M.A. cannot be employed for the analysis on tires that cannot be destroyed, or, obviously, on tires equipped on running vehicles, due to the need to cut the tread and test the compound sample.